Q: I am 18 DPO and my serum hCG is 556. Could this mean I have twins?

-A serum hCG of 556 mIU/mL at 18 DPO is normal both for one or two fetuses.
+A: A serum hCG of 556 mIU/mL at 18 days post ovulation (DPO) is normal both for one or two fetuses.
 You could have twins, but you can't really tell from the serum hCG value alone.
-At 18 DPO the serum hCG for singletons is normally between about 70 and 750 mIU/mL, and for twins it can be between 200 and about 1750 mIU/ml.
+At 18 DPO the serum hCG for singletons is normally between about 70 and 750 mIU/mL, and for twins, it can be between 200 and about 1750 mIU/ml.

 - As your pregnancy progresses, the HCG level increase slows down significantly.

-- Above 6,000 mIU/ml, the human chorionic gonadotropin hCG levels often takes over four or more days to double
+- Above 6,000 mIU/ml, the hCG levels often take over four or more days to double.

-- In general, when the HCG level reached 7200 mIU/ml, a yolk sac should be seen.
+- In general, when the hCG level reaches 7200 mIU/ml, a yolk sac should be seen.